SUDEP & Epilepsy Risks

 There are risks associated with epilepsy, so having key, up-to-date information is important to help manage them.

 Finding out more information about epilepsy, the risks (such as SUDEP), managing and talking about it, help to balance risk and help a person to live well with epilepsy.

 The cause of SUDEP is not yet known.
 Researchers are investigating a range of possibilities such as the effect of seizures on breathing and the heart.

 Having active seizures puts you at risk of injury and death, and there are certain types of seizure which research has shown increase a person’s risk of SUDEP.

 But researchers have identified key risk factors that can increase risk of SUDEP – and we know that for many people there are positive actions which can be taken to reduce these risks.
-Our Downloads and Get Involved pages have tips on reducing risks
+Our Downloads and Get Involved pages have tips on reducing risks.

 More information about SUDEP and epilepsy risks can be found here.